 At Trinity I do most of the undergraduate tutorial teaching in Latin language and literature; on the Greek side, I sometimes also teach the papers on Hellenistic Poetry and the Iliad.
 As the Tutorial Fellow in Classics I have overall oversight of language and literature teaching, and I liaise with my colleagues in Ancient History and Philosophy to arrange teaching in those areas.
-For the Classics Faculty I give lectures on various topics in Latin literature and approaches to the study of Classics, and I am involved in teaching classes on Latin textual criticism.
+For the Classics Faculty I give lectures on various topics in Latin literature and approaches to the study of Classics, and I am involved in teaching classes on Latin textual criticism and the Epic link paper for Classics and English.
 I supervise graduate students working on Latin literature and its reception.

 I am currently completing a commentary on Catullus 64, with newly edited text, to appear in the Cambridge University Press series Cambridge Classical Texts and Commentaries (the ‘orange’ series).
 This has recently been supported by a Research Fellowship (Early Career) from the Arts and Humanities Research Council.
 I also work on other Latin poetry of the late Republican and Augustan periods, and am interested in interrogating the history of scholarship as reception.